home-assistant/home-assistant.io/source/_components/lcn.markdown

 Locks keys.
 If table is not defined, it is assumend to be table `a`.
 The key lock states are defined as a string with eight characters.
 Each character represents the state change of a key lock (1=on, 0=off, t=toggle, -=nochange).
 The command allows the locking of keys for a specified time period.
 For a time period the attributes `time` and `time_unit` have to be specified.
-For a time period only tabley `a` is allowed.
+For a time period only table `a` is allowed.
 If `time_unit` is not defined, it is assumed to be `seconds`.

 | Service data attribute | Optional | Description  | Values |